cjdbarlow/Part-One/coronary_circulation.md

 * Arises from the posterior aortic sinus superior to the left coronary cusp of the aortic valve
 Eddy currents produced in the **sinuses of Valsalva** (outpouchings of the aortic wall) prevent the valves occluding the os of the LM and RCA during systole, so they remain patent throughout the cardiac cycle.
 * The **left main** is 5-10mm long, and bifurcates to form the LAD and LCx
+* The **intermediate** artery is an anatomical variant that arises from the bifurcation o

 The **LAD**:
 * Courses along the **anterior interventricular groove** to the apex of the heart